* Muslim convert

-In the aftermath of the incident (which ended when Hasan himself was shot and wounded by a police officer), Col. Terry Lee, a former colleague of Hasan, recalled that the gunman had previously made statements to the effect of: “Muslims have the right to rise up against the U.S. military” and “Muslims have a right to stand up against the aggressors.”
+In the aftermath of the incident — which ended when Hasan himself was shot by a police officer and rendered permanently paralyzed below the waist — Col. Terry Lee, a former colleague of Hasan, recalled that the gunman had previously made statements to the effect of: “Muslims have the right to rise up against the U.S. military” and “Muslims have a right to stand up against the aggressors.”
 Lee also remembered an occasion when Hasan had spoken favorably about people who “strap bombs on themselves and go into Times Square.”

 Subsequent investigations into Hasan’s past turned up the following facts:

 After his arrest, Hasan continued to collect military pay.
-By the end of July 2013, he had collected nearly $300,000 in pay since his arrest.
+By the end of July 2013, he had received nearly $300,000 in pay since his arrest.

-On his relationship with Anwar al-Awlaki, the radical cleric who was killed by a U.S. drone attack in Yemen in September 2011, Hasan wrote: “He (al-Awlaki) was my teacher, mentor and friend.
+Recalling Anwar al-Awlaki, who had been killed by a U.S. drone attack in Yemen in September 2011, Hasan wrote in August 2013: “He [al-Awlaki] was my teacher, mentor and friend.
 I hold him in high esteem for trying to educate Muslims about their duties to our creator.
 May All-Mighty Allah accept his martyrdom.”